Raptyyy/rapty_ac_vr_guide/README.md

 ## 10. Additional Notes

 When it comes to VR performance, the most important thing is having a consistent framerate.
-You want to utilize your GPU as much as possible by increasing the headsets resolution or graphical settings, but also leaving enough headroom to avoid any fluctuation in performance.
+You want to utilize your GPU as much as possible by increasing the headsets resolution or graphical settings, but also leaving enough headroom to avoid any fluctuation in framerate.
 You can use things like SteamVR performance graph, OpenXR advanced overlay or programs like GPU-Z to monitor GPU and CPU usage and adjust settings as needed.

 ### Nvidia Control Panel tweaks
 <details>